102 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 100 Beacon to the east and 104 Beacon to the west.

-102 Beacon was built ca. 1856, one of a symmetrical pair (100-102 Beacon) with a shared portico and front stairs and a mansard roof (among the earliest in the Back Bay).
+102 Beacon was designed by architect Arthur Gilman and built ca. 1856, one of a symmetrical pair (100-102 Beacon) with a shared portico and front stairs and a mansard roof (among the earliest in the Back Bay).
 It was originally numbered 101 Beacon, but re-numbered as 102 Beacon ca. 1862 when homes were built on the south side of the street.

 102 Beacon was built for Charles Bucknam Fessenden and his wife, Susan Elizabeth (Skinner) Fessenden.
 Charles Fessenden was a shipping merchant and ship owner in the East India trade.
 They lived at 6 Beacon and then at 22 Beacon; it does not appear that they ever occupied 102 Beacon.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting does not attribute 100-102 Beacon to a specific architect.
-However, a May 15,1863, article in the Boston Transcript lists them among four houses designed by Arthur D. Gilman “in the early stages of the improvements upon the Back Bay and Mill Dam territories.”
+However, the October 1859 edition of the Architect’s and Mechanic’s Journal, commenting on the houses built on Beacon in the Back Bay, notes that “the first houses of the new block have been erected from the designs of Mr. Arthur Gilman, architect, and for size, beauty of finish and general elegance of architectural style, they are not exceeded by any in the country.”
+And a May 15, 1863, article in the Boston Evening Transcript lists them among four houses designed by Arthur Gilman “in the early stages of the improvements upon the Back Bay and Mill Dam territories.”

 On December 1, 1856, after the houses were built, Charles Fessenden and George Hovey entered into an agreement to clarify their rights with respect to the shared portico, coal bin located under the front steps, cesspool, and drainage.